2007 Cricket World Cup Super Eight stage: Bangladesh v New Zealand

-3 April: Ireland v South Africa
+Ireland vs South Africa

-4 April: Sri Lanka v England
+Sri Lanka vs England

 Sri Lanka batted first and made 235, bowled out off the last ball with a run out.
 England lost their openers for 0 and 10, but Ian Bell and Kevin Pietersen made a stand of 90 for the third wicket, and Paul Collingwood joined Pietersen to add a further 25 before Pietersen was caught and bowled by Muttiah Muralitharan.
 England then lost two more wickets for seven runs to Dilhara Fernando, and required 103 off 16.3 overs with four wickets in hand.
 However, Ravi Bopara scored a half-century in his fourth One Day International innings, as he and Paul Nixon took England within three runs of victory.
 However, Fernando returned for the last over, and bowled Bopara off the last ball.